chrisbarbati/DiscordAssignment/README.md

 # JS Discord Assignment

-This project is a demonstration of the Discord.js library for COMP2068, JS Frameworks
+This project is a demonstration of the Discord.js library for COMP2068, JS Frameworks.
+See a hosted version at [https://discordassignment.onrender.com/](https://discordassignment.onrender.com/)

+Render's free hosting speed leaves something to be desired, and the server will spin-down with inactivity.
+If the page load seems slow, please allow a minute for the server to spin back up.
+Subsequent requests should be faster.

 ## Installation